Which place is cheaper, Columbia River Gorge or Colorado Springs?

 Both destinations experience a temperate climate with four distinct seasons.
 And since both cities are in the northern hemisphere, summer is in July and winter is in January.

 The summer attracts plenty of travelers to both Colorado Springs and Columbia River Gorge.
-The family-friendly experiences are the main draw to Colorado Springs this time of year.
+The hiking, the small town charm, and the family-friendly experiences are the main draw to Colorado Springs this time of year.

 Colorado Springs is around the same temperature as Columbia River Gorge in the summer.
-The temperature in Colorado Springs is usually 71°F (22°C) in July, and Columbia River Gorge stays around 68°F (20°C).
+The daily temperature in Colorado Springs averages around 71°F (22°C) in July, and Columbia River Gorge fluctuates around 68°F (20°C).

 In July, Colorado Springs usually receives more rain than Columbia River Gorge.
-At this time of the year, Colorado Springs gets 2.9 inches (73 mm) of rain, while Columbia River Gorge receives 0.7 inches (18 mm) of rain.
+Colorado Springs gets 2.9 inches (73 mm) of rain, while Columbia River Gorge receives 0.7 inches (18 mm) of rain each month for the summer.

 The autumn brings many poeple to Colorado Springs as well as Columbia River Gorge.
-Many travelers come to Colorado Springs for the natural beauty of the area.
+Many travelers come to Colorado Springs for the hiking trails, the small town atmosphere, and the natural beauty of the area.

 In the autumn, Colorado Springs is cooler than Columbia River Gorge.
-Typically, the autumn temperatures in Colorado Springs in October are around 48°F (9°C), and Columbia River Gorge is about 55°F (13°C).
+Typically, the autumn temperatures in Colorado Springs in October average around 48°F (9°C), and Columbia River Gorge averages at about 55°F (13°C).

 Colorado Springs usually gets less rain in October than Columbia River Gorge.
 Colorado Springs gets 0.7 inches (17 mm) of rain, while Columbia River Gorge receives 2.6 inches (67 mm) of rain this time of the year.

 Both Columbia River Gorge and Colorado Springs are popular destinations to visit in the winter with plenty of activities.
-Many visitors come to Colorado Springs in the winter for the skiing.
+Many visitors come to Colorado Springs in the winter for the skiing, the museums, and the cuisine.

 Columbia River Gorge can be very cold during winter.
 Colorado Springs can get quite cold in the winter.
 In January, Colorado Springs is generally much colder than Columbia River Gorge.
-Temperatures in Colorado Springs average around 26°F (-3°C), and Columbia River Gorge stays around 40°F (4°C).
+Daily temperatures in Colorado Springs average around 26°F (-3°C), and Columbia River Gorge fluctuates around 40°F (4°C).

 It rains a lot this time of the year in Columbia River Gorge.
 In January, Colorado Springs usually receives less rain than Columbia River Gorge.
-At this time of the year, Colorado Springs gets 0.3 inches (8 mm) of rain, while Columbia River Gorge receives 5.2 inches (132 mm) of rain.
+Colorado Springs gets 0.3 inches (8 mm) of rain, while Columbia River Gorge receives 5.2 inches (132 mm) of rain each month for the winter.

 Both Columbia River Gorge and Colorado Springs during the spring are popular places to visit.
-Most visitors come to Colorado Springs for the natural beauty during these months.
+Most visitors come to Colorado Springs for the small town charm and the natural beauty during these months.

 Colorado Springs is cooler than Columbia River Gorge in the spring.
-The temperature in Colorado Springs is usually 45°F (7°C) in April, and Columbia River Gorge stays around 51°F (11°C).
+The daily temperature in Colorado Springs averages around 45°F (7°C) in April, and Columbia River Gorge fluctuates around 51°F (11°C).

 Colorado Springs usually gets less rain in April than Columbia River Gorge.
 Colorado Springs gets 1.1 inches (27 mm) of rain, while Columbia River Gorge receives 2.4 inches (61 mm) of rain this time of the year.